osirislab/CSAW-CTF-2021-Quals/rev/ransomware/README.md

 - Encrypted file names are the hash of the contents of the original file
 - AES CTR mode
 - Generates its own key and runs

+### Reference:
+- Not part of the challenge.
+Previous solve from HackTheBox CTF, reference material for writing the encryptor.